CrowdStrike/gcp-cf-remediation/README.md

 * Copy your GCP json credentials file to the recovery machine
 * Install python on the recovery machine

+## GCP Credentials

+* GO to the IAM & Admin page
+* Create a service account with the following roles
+  * Compute Admin
+  * Serice Account User
+* Click on Manage Keys
+  * Create New Json Key
+* Save this file locally in case you need it again
+* Copy it to the recovery machine

 ## Recovery Machine

 * A recovery machine must be created in the project, region, and zone that impacted instances are in.
-  * windows-server-2019-dc-v20240711 was used for testing, but any current windows instance should work
+  * `windows-server-2019-dc-v20240711` was used for testing, but any current windows instance should work

 ## Example Python Installation